wpmetabox/docsv2/docs/tutorials/add-guest-authors.md

 ![Set location for the created fields](https://i.imgur.com/bwn3SSy.png)

-### Step 3: Create the My Account page on the frontend
+### 3. Creating the My Account page on the frontend

 #### Creating a template for the page